 THE FOUNDATION OF THE DOMINICAN MONASTERY

-Leave Museum Krems and walking South past the golden rain tree, cross the Körnermarkt/Dominikanerplatz at its narrowest point and then turn around to look back at the Dominican Church.
-During the Middle Ages schools and teaching slowly became established and boys would be taught by monks at grammar schools.
-With education people began to think for themselves and started to question aspects of Church doctrine.
-This resulted in the heresy, the most well-known heretics of the Middle Ages being the Cathars.
-For the Cathars there were two gods, one good and one evil.
-The evil god was the creator of matter and was the god of the Old Testament whilst the good god was the creator of spirit and was the god of the New Testament.
+Leave Museum Krems and walk South past the golden rain tree.
+Cross the square at its narrowest point.
+Then turn around to look back at the Dominican Church.
+During the Middle Ages schools and teaching slowly became established.
+This resulted in boys being taught by monks at grammar schools.
+With education people began to think for themselves and questioned Church doctrine.
+This resulted in heresy.
+The most well-known heretics of the Middle Ages are the Cathars.
+For the Cathars, there were two gods one good and one evil.
+The evil god was the creator of matter and was the god of the Old Testament.
+The good god was the creator of spirit and was the god of the New Testament.
 Cathars believed that human beings were sexless spirits caught in the material realm of the evil god.
-Otherwise fated to perpetual reincarnation in the material world, Cathars sought salvation through a return to the good god of the New Testament.
-In order to counter the potential for schism that these and other beliefs brought, the Order of Dominican Friars was founded in 1216.
-In 1238, Dominican monks from Hungry were summoned to Krems to counter heresy and two years’ later, work started on the building of a monastery.
-This was situated outside the city walls as there was not enough space available within and unlike the other religious orders, the Dominicans wanted to be close to the people whose souls they were supposed to save.
-Work on the church started in 1240 and the building was completed in 1260.
-Although only the building of the church is documentated it is assumed that these dates also apply to rest of the monastery.
-Despite the Dominican presence, in 1315 an inquisition identified sixteen people in Krems who denied essential aspects of the Catholic faith.
-In a report the heretics were recorded as doubting the authority of the Church and its priests.
-Burnt at the stake, the heretics were evidently not without sympathisers as the Dominican Friar, Father Arnold, was sized by a mob and killed with a sword.
-Buried in a stone coffin in the Dominican Chruch, his body was exhumed in 1639 and was found to show wounds to the head and upper arm which had been made by a sword.
-Although those burnt may have been Cathars, they may equally have been Waldensers who, less radical in their beliefs, nevertheless questioned whether Church officials really were qualified to preach the Word of God.
-Rejecting the cult of relics and Holy Water, Waldensers maintained that it was irrelevant whether a person prayed in a barn or in a church.
-Opposed to idolotry, they refused to recognise the authority of the Pope and are seen as precursors of the Reformation.
-Soon after this incident and in any case before 1330, the small apse of the Dominican Church was knocked down and replaced with a larger structure built and decorated in a High Gothic style.
+Cathars sought to escape perpetual reincarnation in the material world, by returning to the good god of the New Testament.
+To counter the danger of schism that these and other beliefs brought, the Order of Dominican Friars was founded in 1216.
+In 1238, Dominican monks from Hungry were summoned to fight the heresy which had broken out in Krems.
+In 1240 work started on the building of a monastery.
+As there was not enough space inside the town, the monastery was situated outside the city walls.
+Unlike the other religious orders, the Dominicans wanted to be close to the people whose souls they wanted to save.
+After twenty years the church was completed in 1260.
+It is assumed that the rest of the monastery was also finished at this time.
+In 1315 an inquisition identified sixteen people in Krems who denied essential aspects of the Catholic faith.
+In the report the heretics were recorded as doubting the authority of the Church and its priests.
+Burnt at the stake, the heretics were not without sympathisers for a Dominican Friar, was sized by a mob and killed with a sword.
+Buried in a stone coffin in the Dominican Chruch Father Arnold’s body was exhumed in 1639.
+Examination of his bones revealed sword wounds to the head and upper arm.
+Whether those burnt were Cathars or Waldensers is unknown.
+Less radical, Waldensers questioned whether Church officials were qualified to preach the Word of God.
+They also rejected the cult of relics and Holy Water.
+For a Waldenser it was irrelevant whether a person prayed in a barn or in a church.
+Refusing to recognise the authority of the Pope, Waldensers are seen as precursors of the Reformation.
+Sometime before 1330, the small apse of the Dominican Church was knocked down and replaced with a larger structure.
+Still standing today, this is decorated in a High Gothic style.

 OBERE LANDSTRASSE 1

-Continuing for another twenty Metres, brings one to Gaheisgasse which leads down to the Obere Landstrasse.
-In Krems, the beginning of the thirteenth century was accompanied by a second phase of expansion and from the South, the town began to spread out towards the West, with the old high street, the Untere Landstrasse, being extended westwards to form the Obere Landstrasse.
+From opposite the Church, follow the Gaheisgasse down to the Obere Landstrasse.
+In Krems, the beginning of the thirteenth century brought a second phase of expansion.
+From the South of the rocky outcrop, the town spread out towards the West.
+During this phase the old high street, the Untere Landstrasse, was extended westwards to form the Obere Landstrasse where you now are.

-At the Obere Landstrasse, turn left and then immediately right and proceed along the Kassengasse to arrive at Hafnerplatz.
+At the Obere Landstrasse, turn left and then immediately right.
+Then proceed along the Sparkassengasse to arrive at Hafnerplatz.
 Continuing on along the length of this square leads a substantial barn-like structure and a church.
-These were built in around 1250 as part of a defensive complex that was designed to guard the town’s south-western corner.
-During the fourteenth century, the area to the north-west of Hafner Platz was partially occupied and as the century drew to a close, the town’s walls were moved outwards to include this area.
+These were both built in around 1250 as part of a defensive complex.
+This was designed to guard the town’s south-western corner.
+During the fourteenth century, the area to the north-west of Hafner Platz was partially occupied.
+As the fourteenth century drew to a close, the town’s walls were moved outwards to include this area.

-To see the last remains of these walls, leave the Hafner Platz by going West so that the pallas and chapel are on your left and follow the Fischergasse as far as Schwedengasse.
+To see the last remains of the town’s city-walls walls, leave the Hafner Platz by going West.
+This leaves in the pallas and chapel to the left.
+Follow the Fischergasse as far as Schwedengasse.
 Turning right into the Schwedengasse, immediately on your left there is a small fragment of city wall.
-Continuing on along the lane, brings one to a much larger, restored fragment.
+Continuing on along this lane, brings you to a much larger, restored fragment.
 From here the Steiner Tor can be seen immediately ahead.